Table of contents

 Simple packaging

 Python packages can now use a modern build system instead of the classic but verbose setuptools and setup.py.
 The one you select doesn’t really matter that much; they all use a standard configuration language introduced in PEP 621.
 The PyPA’s Flit is a great option. scikit-build-core and meson-python are being developed to support this sort of configuration, enabling binary extension packages to benefit too.
-These PEP 621 tools currently include Hatch, PDM, Flit, Whey, and Setuptools.
+These PEP 621 tools currently include Hatch, PDM, Flit, and Setuptools.
 Poetry will eventually gain support in 2.0.

 Classic files